liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 3. Create a processor chain whose input events are sets of strings.
 The chain should return `true` if an event has at least one string of the same length as another one in the previous event, and `false` otherwise.

 4. Modify the first example in the *Networking* section, so that the upstream and downstream gateways are in two separate programs.
-Run the programs of Machine A and Mchine B on two different computers.
+Run the programs of Machine A and Machine B on two different computers.
 What do you need to change for the communication to succeed?

 5. Modify the twin primes example: instead of Machine A pushing numbers to Machine B, make it so that Machine B pulls numbers from Machine A.